-minus-squareImplyingImplications@lemmy.calinkfedilinkarrow-up13·7 days agoIt’s also incorrect!
+minus-squareImplyingImplications@lemmy.calinkfedilinkarrow-up13·2 months agoIt’s also incorrect!
 The dish is omelette au fromage.
 That’s because it’s an omelette with cheese and not of cheese.

-minus-squareSnot Flickerman@lemmy.blahaj.zonelinkfedilinkEnglisharrow-up5·edit-27 days agoDamn it, Dee Dee!
+minus-squareSnot Flickerman@lemmy.blahaj.zonelinkfedilinkEnglisharrow-up5·edit-22 months agoDamn it, Dee Dee!

-minus-squareJohnnyCanuck@lemmy.calinkfedilinkarrow-up5·7 days agoThank you, I knew what it meant to say, but my auto-translate (in my brain) pictured a disc of fried cheese initially, and I was wondering why it felt wrong.
+minus-squareJohnnyCanuck@lemmy.calinkfedilinkarrow-up5·2 months agoThank you, I knew what it meant to say, but my auto-translate (in my brain) pictured a disc of fried cheese initially, and I was wondering why it felt wrong.
 I know just enough French to get myself into trouble.

 It’s also incorrect!
 The dish is omelette au fromage.
 That’s because it’s an omelette with cheese and not of cheese.